iotabots/docs/docs/faq.md

 > No, they will be gone as soon as the Testnet is reseted, wich is every other day.
 But the initiative [SaveTheBots] (https://github.com/iotabots/save-the-bots) intends to progressively migrate IOTABOTS to the Shimmer Mainnet, then to the IOTA Mainnet.

 6. What does `SaveTheBots` mean?
-> Current IOTABOTS are deployed on the tesnet.
+> Current IOTABOTS are deployed on the Testnet.
 The `SaveTheBots` initiative intends to migrate the IOTABOTS from the IOTA EVM Tesnet to the Shimmer Mainnet, then to the IOTA Mainnet so the users can hold their IOTABOTS.

 7. What can I do with them?
 > Currently you can download the one you minted and use it as a profile picture.